amarefi/fall_detection/README.md

 **Fall Detection using Camera Sensor**
 ======================================

-in this repository we use pretrained deep neural networks to detect human fall in RGB camera videos.
+In this repository we use pretrained deep neural networks to detect human fall in RGB camera videos.
 Detecting falling down of elderly people who live alone is useful to speed up emergency aids.
 We finetune C3D and I3D networks (pretrained on action recognition datasets) with SVMs to detect fall.
 Results show that this method fails to generalize data for new environments.

 Pretrained models
 =================